brainhack-school2020/deep_representational_learning/README.md

 # Results

-2D representation of the representational distances derived from the RDMs of 3 subjects groups (Multi-Dimensional Scaling).
+2D coordinates of the representational distances from the RDMs of 3 subjects groups were derived with Multi-Dimensional Scaling (MDS).

+[Representational Dissimilarity Matrices will soon appear here].

 ![alt text](eeg-rsa-mds.gif)